 Azul Platform Prime is a Java platform for the modern enterprise.
 It includes several components, such as the Azul Zulu Prime Builds of OpenJDK, a JVM that is compatible and compliant with the Java SE specification, and Azul Zulu Prime System Tools, a package for running Java with massive heaps and on older versions of Linux.

-Azul Platform Prime is optimized for Linux and x86.
+Azul Platform Prime is optimized for Linux on x64 and Arm64.
 Designed for enterprise applications and workloads that require any combination of large memory, high transaction rates, consistent response times or high sustained throughput, Azul Zulu Prime is the only JVM that delivers predictable response times independent of heap size.

 Yes, Azul Platform Prime was previously called Zing.
 You will still see the word Zing in many artifacts like command-line switches, repository names, and file names.

 Azul Platform Prime is priced on a virtual core (vCore) basis.
-Pricing starts at $100 per vCore and is tiered.
+Pricing is based on a subscription model and starts at $100 per vCore per year..
 Learn more in this blog.
 Azul offers lower prices for higher volumes and longer-term subscriptions.
-Please contact us also to learn about the special pricing available for start-ups and companies with $25 million or less in annual revenue, and for ISVs and manufacturers looking to embed/integrate Azul Platform Prime with their products.
+Please contact us also to learn about the pricing available for ISVs and manufacturers looking to embed/integrate Azul Platform Prime with their products.
 Note: you can get pricing information for all Azul products at https://www.azul.com/products/pricing/

-Azul Platform Prime is a highly optimized JVM and elastic runtime that breaks traditional Java scale barriers and provides applications with orders of magnitude improvement in Java responsiveness, scale, and throughput.
+Azul Platform Prime is a highly optimized JVM and elastic runtime that breaks traditional Java scale barriers and provides applications with improvement in Java responsiveness, scale, and throughput.

 With Azul Platform Prime, Azul has created the most scalable JVM for enterprise workloads and made it available on cost-efficient commodity hardware.
 With Azul Platform Prime, enterprises can now dramatically simplify Java deployments by using fewer instances while achieving greater response time consistency under load and dramatically lower operating costs.